Employer of Record in Swaziland

 Additionally, investors can benefit from financial incentives such as tax allowances, low corporate tax rates of 10%, and duty-free importation of machinery and equipment, further promoting a conducive environment for hiring and investment.

-Fundamental Aspects of Employment in Swaziland
+Employment and Labor Laws in Swaziland

 In Swaziland, it is a requirement for employment contracts to be documented in writing, and the use of fixed-term contracts is permissible.
 These contracts must be written in the official local language and currency.
 The essential elements that must be included in the employment contract are: